Photo: WFP/ Hebatallah Munassar/2022

 Looming Starvation

-Nearly 18 million Yemenis – over half the population – don’t know if or when they’ll eat another meal.
+Food insecurity in Yemen is at an all-time high.
+Nearly 18 million Yemenis – over half the population – don’t know when they’ll eat another meal.
 With multiple threats closing in from all sides, untold numbers of innocent people could starve.
 We’re fighting hard to feed the most vulnerable people, but we desperately need more funds to do so.

 4.5M